-Student scores on statewide assessments will be provided to parents/guardians.
+Student scores on statewide assessments will be mailed to parents/guardians.

-Like other public schools, Sage Oak's annual performance will be shared with the community via the state's School Accountability Report Card ("SARC"), which is then published and available online at the California Department of Education website.
+Like other public schools, Sage Oak's annual performance will be shared with the community via the state's School Dashboard and the school accountability report card system, which is then published and available online at the California Department of Education website.

-Sage Oak will provide requested reports to the District and the Charter School's governing board as needed.
+Sage Oak will provide requested reports to the District and Governing Board as needed.